 Three First Nations associated with the DFA are in Treaty effective April 1, 2011, other treaties continue to be negotiated.
 Business relationships with First Nations continue to evolve including the formation of Tsawak-qin Forestry which will bring unique training opportunities.
-This indicator will be met in 2021 as most Planning Staff have received a training element in February-March, 2021.
+This indicator will be met in 2023 as Planning Staff typically receive First Nations training in some capacity annually.